caseycs/amsterdam-php-opening-graphql/PITCHME.md

 +++

-Two approaches: fake/downgrade or throw error (like `permissionDenied`).
+Two approaches: fake/downgrade or throw an error (like `permissionDenied`).

 * Mark fields as required according to the real data model, and return empty value (empty string, -1, beginning of the century for the date) on user permissions mismatch
 * Always "downgrade" related data queries according to user permissions